spacebiz24/Embedded-C-Basics/Interfacing/README.md

 ## Procedure
 ### Generating the executable
-1. Create a folder with the experiment name with the "lpc214x.h" header file in it.
+1. Create a folder with the experiment name and the "lpc214x.h" header file.
 1. Open IAR
 1. Project -> New -> Project templates -> C -> main
 1. Project Name